 Admission to the MadRiver Railroad Museum is approximately $7/person.

 - Open: Daily from Memorial Day through Labor Day from 12 – 4pm.
 (During May, September, and October the museum is open only on weekends)

 - Location: (Map It) 253 Southwest Street in Bellevue, Ohio

 The MadRiver Railroad Museum in Bellevue offers a “hands on” approach to the history of railroading.
 The museum also features an extensive gift shop where anything from vintage hats to railroad videos can be purchased.
 The museum offers a picnic shelter located in the former LS and MS passenger depot areas.
 In addition to the displays already housed in the museum the former Bellevue Monument Works now houses some of the displays, wooden cars, and video viewing areas.

-- Location: (Map It) 2260 International Parkway in North Canton, Ohio
+- Location: (Map It) MAPS Air Museum at 2260 International Parkway in North Canton, Ohio

 - Phone: 330-896-6332